Lecrapouille/gdcef/gdcef/README.md

 ### ./godot-cpp

-First of all, clone the godot-cpp repository into 'godot-cpp' subfolder, using the appropriate branch (do not clone the master as you would end up with headers for the 4.0 version.
+First of all, clone the godot-cpp repository into 'godot-cpp' subfolder.
+Beware of using the appropriate branch 3.4 (do not clone the master as you would end up with headers for the 4.0 version).
 Recursive cloning will also include the appropriate godot-headers used to generate the c++ bindings.

 ```